WDFW Beach Season Information

-Clam, mussel and oyster season closed May 1st through October 31st.
+Clam, mussel and oyster season OPEN November 1 through April 30 only.

-WA Department of Health (DOH) classified Duckabush as Conditionally Open with an annual harvest closure from May 1st through October 31st each year.
+WA Department of Health (DOH) classified Duckabush as Conditionally Open with an annual HARVEST CLOSURE from May 1 through October 31 each year.

 For your own safety please DO NOT PARK ON HIGHWAY 101.
 See parking information for proper beach access.